riddhimaSinghal/Expense-Tracker/README.md

 # Expense Tracker

 Expense Tracker is a simple web application that helps users manage and track their daily expenses.
 It allows users to add expenses, view transaction history, and understand their spending patterns through a clean and easy-to-use interface.
+It is built using:
+- HTML
+- CSS
+- JavaScript

 ## Features